mikiec84/minitest-implicit-subject/README.md

 # Minitest implicit subject

 Implicitly define the test subject as any non string argument pass to a describe block.
+This behavior is borrowed from RSpec.

 ## Installation